SunstriderEmu/sunstrider-legacy/doc/install_win.md

 Follow these steps after compiling the core.

-- Copy `bin/zlib1.dll` from the zlib install directory to your burning crusade install directory.

-- Copy `bin/bzip2.dll` from the bzip2 install directory to your burning crusade install directory.
+- Copy `dep/lib/<build>_release/libmySQL.dll` from the source directory to your burning crusade install directory.
+(This dependency should be removed)

-- Copy `src/tools/map_extractor/Release/mapextractor.exe`from the build
+- Copy `src/tools/map_extractor/<configuration>/mapextractor.exe`from the build
   directory to your burning crusade install directory.

-- Copy `src/tools/mmaps_generator/Release/mmaps_generator.exe` from the build
+- Copy `src/tools/mmaps_generator/<configuration>/mmaps_generator.exe` from the build
   directory to your burning crusade install directory.

-- Copy `src/tools/vmap4_extractor/Release/vmap4extractor.exe` from the build
+- Copy `src/tools/vmap4_extractor/<configuration>/vmap4extractor.exe` from the build
   directory to your burning crusade install directory.

-- Copy `src/tools/vmap4_assembler/Release/vmap4assembler.exe` from the build
+- Copy `src/tools/vmap4_assembler/<configuration>/vmap4assembler.exe` from the build
   directory to your burning crusade install directory.

 - Run `mapextractor.exe` in the game directory.
 This will create two directories